christhomas/fargate-bastion-sshd/README.md

     ##############################################################################
     # String: The container name to create, defaults to 'bastion'
     container_name = "bastion"

+    # String: The docker image to deploy
     container_image = "christhomas/fargate-bastion-sshd:latest"

+    # String: The port to listen for connectiong on
     container_port = "22"
 }
 ```